 Home of the 6-time Greater Akron AA League Champion Black Squirrels (2011, 2020, 2022, 2023, 2024, 2025)

-2023 Greater Akron Baseball Hall of Fame Team Award Winners
+2023 Greater Akron Baseball Hall of Fame Team Award Recipient

 .